 Finishing Your Garage

-Perhaps the largest, and most obvious, concern when converting a garage to living space is removing the garage door.
-If you want the option to revert your garage back to storage for your car someday, you can use a DIY garage door insulation kit that will allow you to keep the garage door without sacrificing comfort.
-You can also buy garage door veneers that go over metal garage doors, changing the look of the door itself to match the rest of the décor in your garage conversion.
-If you’re converting your garage into an apartment, bonus room or other permanent living space, however, you may want to hire a contractor to remove the garage doors entirely and build out the exterior wall to fill the space.
+Perhaps the biggest, and most obvious, concern when converting a garage to living space is removing the garage door.
+If you want a garage conversion but you’re interested in keeping the door, you can use a DIY garage door insulation kit to maintain comfort without sacrificing the flexibility of turning your converted space into a garage someday.
+You can also buy garage door veneers that go over metal doors, changing the look of the door itself to match the rest of the décor in your conversion.
+If you’re turning your garage into an apartment, bonus room or other permanent living space, however, you may want to hire a contractor to remove the garage doors entirely and build out the exterior wall to fill the space.

 You may be able to use your current HVAC system to heat and cool an attached garage after its conversion.
 An HVAC technician can tell you whether this is feasible for your system and garage or if you’ll need additional ductwork and vents.
 If you can’t expand your current HVAC system to cover your new living space in the converted garage, you may need to use space heaters and window A/C units, or install a wood-burning heater or a ductless heating and cooling system.